aa1024/sphinxQ/docs/_sources/sphinx.rst.txt

 sphinx
 ======

-Function Library for processing the sphinxQ tags and generating the ReST style documents.
+Library for processing the sphinxQ tags and generating the ReST style documents.

 .. index:: lib;sphinx